-When compass bearings are taken of three marks, it is unlikely that the three position lines will meet at one point, instead forming a triangle known as a [ cocked hat ] .
+When compass bearings are taken of three marks when navigating, it is unlikely that the three position lines will meet at one point, instead forming a triangle known as a [ cocked hat ] or 3 point fix.
 A good guide to accuracy is the size of the cocked hat, the smaller the more accurate the plot.
+If the fix results in a large cocked hat it is better to take bearings again perhaps by using different features.
 A circle is drawn around the triangle and labelled with the time and log reading.
 Assume that the position is at the corner of the cocked hat triangle closest to any hazard along the proposed track for safety reasons and shape the next course from that point.

-The first bearing is taken approaching the mark and the second one after passing it, with its bearing to 90° of the first reading.
+The running fix method involves taking the first bearing when approaching the mark and the second one after passing it, with its bearing to 90° of the first reading.

-GPS navigation to fix the position has reduced the need for this type of fix.
+GPS navigation to fix the position has reduced the need for the navigational running fix method.

 On the horizon, a light rising or dipping is used at night to obtain a position line or a fix.
 The distance you can see a major light is influenced by the height of the light and the height of eye over the earths [ curvature ].
 When first seeing the light above the horizon, take a note of the time and take a bearing.